 6.2.6.1.1 Dependability

-(1) Except as noted in paragraphs (4) and (5) below, all elements of the ERCOT System operated at 100 kV and above (i.e., lines, buses, transformers, generators, breakers, capacitor banks, etc.) shall be protected by two protective relay systems.
+(1) Except as noted in paragraphs (4) and (5) below, all elements of the ERCOT System operated at 100 kV and above (i.e., lines, buses, transformers, generators, ESSs, breakers, capacitor banks, etc.) shall be protected by two protective relay systems.
 Each protective relay system shall be independently capable of detecting and isolating all faults thereon.

 (2) The protective relay system design should avoid the use of components common to the two protective relay systems.
 Areas of common exposure should be kept to a minimum to reduce the possibility of both protective relay systems being disabled by a single contingency.